 Spending Reduction Accounts

-The term Spending Reduction Account does not refer to an account in the conventional budgetary sense.
+The term did not refer to an account in the conventional budgetary sense.
 It rather refers to a rule of the House of Representatives requiring that Appropriation bills must include a separate “account” into which a level of budget authority may be transcribed to indicate a reduction in spending of the overall bill.
 It is for display purposes only, and has no effect on the 302(a) allocation or the 302(b) suballocations.

 Before the 115th Congress, SRAs were enforced through a prohibition on increasing net amounts of budget authority in the underlying bill, which when reflecting the amount displayed in the SRA would be any increase.
 Section 2(c) of H. Res.
 5 (115th Congress) formalized this prohibition by adding that point of order to clause 2(c) of rule XXI of the Standing Rules of the House.
 The rest of the SRA provision remains in the “Separate Orders” part of the organizing resolution.